 I’m not on Twitter.
 I’m actually on Pownce, but somehow that feels wrong, considering that Twitter was there first (and seems to work just dandily for those already engorged in smallchat).
 Also, while the effect is pretty much the same, I think I’d feel better twittering at people, than powncing them in the face.
 Well, that’s just a tiny bit unfair: I’m comparing two services I’ve never even used.

 I’ve given serious thought to what the hell it is that so captivates twitterers.
-I’ve even subscribed to a few feeds to see what it’s all about: feels like stalking people—not that I would know how stalking feels like1.
+I’ve even subscribed to a few feeds to see what it’s all about: feels like stalking people—not that I would know how stalking feels like (( Honestly. )).
 My most well educated guess is that it’s a sort of spotlight syndrome; the idea that a number of people are following your every move is flattering in a way, and I’ll bet it’s the same unknown allure that drives people to strip naked on reality TV shows.
 Clearly twittering is the more tasteful alternative.